Volvo V60 T8 Twin Engine hybrid engines, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-It rakish, sporty styling also hints at performance and handling potential, but unfortunately this promise isn't fully delivered on once you get behind the wheel.
+Its rakish, sporty styling hints at significant performance and handling potential, but unfortunately this promise isn't fully delivered on once you get behind the wheel.
 This is an undoubtedly fast car, but lacks the last degree of handling sharpness and finesse necessary to truly appeal to keen drivers.

 Volvo V60 T8 Twin Engine hybrid 0-62mph, top speed and acceleration